dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
+## October 7, 2020
+* add support for better placeholders in designer

 ## October 6, 2020
 * Support changing the size of the social icons
 * updates to social icons to support various styles